×

 What do expats in Iasi appreciate most about the local culture?

-"Expats in Laos generally appreciate the friendliness of the local people, the relaxed pace of life, the cultural diversity, the variety of food available, the affordable cost of living, the stunning natural beauty, and the abundance of interesting sites and activities to explore," said one expat who made the move to Lasi.
+"Expats in Laos generally appreciate the friendliness of the local people, the relaxed pace of life, the cultural diversity, the variety of food available, the affordable cost of living, the stunning natural beauty, and the abundance of interesting sites and activities to explore," wrote one member in Lasi.

 What do expats find most challenging?

 "Expats often find adjusting to a new language and culture difficult, as well as dealing with bureaucracy.
 Homesickness and loneliness can be difficult to manage, and expats may find it hard to make new friends and build relationships in their new home.
 The cost of living may be higher than expected, and expats may also find it difficult to adjust to the new job responsibilities.
-Finally, expats may need to make additional arrangements for healthcare and education for their families," said one expat who made the move to Lasi.
+Finally, expats may need to make additional arrangements for healthcare and education for their families," explained one expat living in Lasi, Romania.

 Is there a lot of crime in Iasi?